paullsa/paullsa/README.md

 -->

 I'm a data scientist and AI enthusiast who's is passionate about showing how technology can be used to make everything easier.
-Currently I'm focussing on Agentic AI, so have decided to share what I'm learning here:- currently a lot of LangChain, but Bedrock is next!
+Currently I'm focussing on Agentic AI, so have decided to share what I'm learning here - currently a lot of LangChain, but Bedrock is next!

 ## Find me around the web 🌎: